-Any planned event, sponsored by the library, for which the primary audience is children (generally, 14 and under) and which introduces the group attending to any of the broad range of library services or activities for children or which directly provides information to participants.
+Any planned event, sponsored by the library, for which the primary audience is children (generally, 11 and under) and which introduces the group attending to any of the broad range of library services or activities for children or which directly provides information to participants.
 Examples of these types of programs include story hours and literacy.
-This includes all children's programs, whether held on- or off-site, that are sponsored or co-sponsored by the library, it does not include children's programs sponsored by other groups that use library facilities or library activities for children delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
-For children's programs sponsored by the library for which the primary audience is children (generally, 14 and under).
+ATTENDANCE is the count of the audience at all programs sponsored by the library for which the primary audience is children (generally, 11 and under).
 This includes adults and young adults who attend programs intended primarily for children.
-It does not include attendance at library activities for children that are delivered on a one-to-one basis, rather than to a group, such as one-to-use adults and young adults who attend programs intended primarily for children.
-It does not include attendance at library activities for children that are delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
 See: Library Programs, Adult Library Programs